 Sweeney seems to open the door every time opportunity knocks.

 The actress played the role of Sami Brady from 1993 to 2014, though it was recently announced she'll make a brief comeback.
 During that time, she won a Daytime Emmy Award nomination and four Soap Opera Digest Awards.
 She also became the host of NBC's The Biggest Loser, a weight loss game show, in season 4 and stayed on until season 16.
 But working as a host and starring on the daytime drama were getting to be a bit too much for Sweeney (which is totally understandable).
-Ultimately she decided that she wanted to have more time with her family so she left the soap opera and Biggest Loser contestants behind her and entered a new chapter in her life.
+Ultimately, she decided that she wanted to have more time with her family so she left the soap opera and Biggest Loser contestants behind her and entered a new chapter in her life.
 Luckily for us, she has become the star attraction on Hallmark ever since, a network that has been known for offering an incredible work/life balance for working parents.

-Her first Hallmark movie was Second Chances, AKA Hearts on Fire in 2013 followed by playing Hannah Swensen in the Murder, She Baked mystery series on Hallmark Movies & Mysteries opposite Cameron Mathison.
+Sweeney's first Hallmark movie was Second Chances, AKA Hearts on Fire in 2013 followed by playing Hannah Swensen in the Murder, She Baked mystery series on Hallmark Movies & Mysteries opposite Cameron Mathison.
 Sweeney also starred in Love on the Air and The Irresistible Blueberry Farm opposite co-star Marc Blucas, in addition to numerous Christmas movies over the years like Christmas At Holly Lodge, Time For You To Come Home for Christmas, and Good Morning Christmas!.
 She recently even acts as executive producer for her newest mystery series, the Chronicle Mysteries, which follows the storyline of podcast host Alex McPherson.
 So far, four Chronicle Mysteries have been released with more in the works for the future.
 Can't wait!

 Sweeney told Smashing Interviews Magazine that in addition to spending time with her husband David Sanov, she enjoys spending all of her off time with her children, even if it's just watching Netflix together.
 The couple has been married since 2000 and shares daughter Megan and son Benjamin.